- Pro Video

-Also available in black or silver, the Benchmark AHB2 High Resolution Power Amplifier uses a bi-polar class-AB output stage with features such as a feed-forward error correction circuit to accurately cancel zero-crossing errors in transient response, as well as a resonant switching power supply with a fast control loop to eliminate mechanical hum within the amplifier and reduce the strength of the magnetic field around it.
+Also available in black or silver, the Benchmark AHB2 High Resolution Power Amplifier uses a bi-polar class-AB output stage with features such as a feed-forward error correction circuit to cancel zero-crossing errors in transient response accurately, as well as a resonant switching power supply with a fast control loop to eliminate mechanical hum in the amplifier and reduce the strength of the magnetic field around it.
 The unit also boasts a staggering dynamic range of 130 dB and can play back sounds below 0.1 Hz and higher than 200 kHz, which is especially important when playing back super-high-resolution audio such as 24-bit PCM and DSD files.
 These specifications are among the most impressive that one can find in commercially available amplifiers.
-Remember that when you're buildling your system, its essential that each component in the signal chain is up to the performance of the other components in the system.
+Remember that when you're building your system, it’s essential that each component in the signal chain is up to the performance of the other components in the system.

 One aspect of the system that requires special attention is the acoustics of the room in which your system will be playing.
 Most residential constructions are not built with audiophile acoustics in mind, the same way a recording studio is constructed.
 Most have 90-degree corners that cause low frequencies to sustain longer than other sounds, as well as parallel surfaces that cause flutter echo (soundwaves reflecting back and forth).